Can Cell Phone Video Be Used as Evidence in Court in Pennsylvania?

 Video captured by traffic cameras will carry more legitimacy than a cell phone video captured by someone trying to win a legal proceeding.
 If the video’s source cannot be found, its authenticity is not good.
 Therefore, it can be excluded under Pennsylvania’s hearsay rules.

-When Can Videos Be Inadmissible in Court?
+When Can Videos Be Inadmissible in Court in Pennsylvania?

 A significant problem with videos such as those captured on a cell phone is the issue of credibility.
 When you put forth something as evidence, you’re trying to convince the court that something specific happened, and the video should be able to tell its story without guessing.
 Problems with your cell phone video could include: